 This file is very broad and can include any type of participation.
-Some common types include committees, events, volunteering, traveling, run, walk, ride participation, boards, etc. Entity giving society membership should be provided in the Giving Societies file 1.5b.
+Some common types include events, student clubs and activities, Greek organizations, alumni associations, intramural athletics, volunteering, committees, boards etc. Entity giving society membership should be provided in the Giving Societies file 1.5b.
 We request the Participation Category to differentiate the different types of participations.